Second bounded cohomology of groups acting on $1$-manifolds and applications to spectrum problems: Introduction

+We wish to emphasise here that our solution to Navas's question is even more striking owing to the fact that the groups $G_{\rho}$ are simple, which is much stronger than being non-indicable.
+The proof of Theorem \ref{theorem:mainNavas} relies on a technical refinement of the ingredients of Theorem \ref{thm:main}, since as such it is far from being directly applicable to $G_{\rho}$.
+We also recover the fact that the groups $G_\rho$ are \emph{left orderable monsters}, meaning that every faithful action on the real line is globally contracting \cite[Corollary 0.3]{uniformlyperfect}.
+We are also able to deduce the stronger fact that second bounded cohomology vanishes with integral coefficients, which in turn implies that every action on the circle has a global fixpoint, strengthening \cite[Corollary 0.2]{uniformlyperfect} (Corollary \ref{cor:integral}).

+To prove Theorem \ref{theorem:mainNavas}, we will start by applying Theorem \ref{thm:main} in order to show that subgroups $\Gamma \leq G_{\rho}$ with a global fixpoint satisfy $\HH^2_b(\Gamma; \mathbf{R}) = 0$.
+The promotion of these computations to $G_{\rho}$ is non-trivial, thus showing how Theorem \ref{thm:main} can be useful also as a technical ingredient to provide more complicated computations of second bounded cohomology.
+As a further illustration of this, we will sketch how our arguments may be adapted to prove vanishing of second bounded cohomology of the groups $T(\varphi, \sigma)$ from \cite{LBMB}, which are also examples of finitely generated simple left orderable groups, and thus also answer Question \ref{qNavas}. \\

+The focus of this paper is on groups acting on $1$-manifolds.
+However, the criterion of Theorem \ref{thm:main} applies in much greater generality.
+For instance, the authors and Matthew C.B.
+Zaremsky used Theorem \ref{thm:main} to establish the vanishing of second bounded cohomology of certain braided Thompson groups, via their actions on Cantor set complements in the plane \cite{bV}.
+As another example, Theorem \ref{thm:main} has been used by the first author, L\"oh and Moraschini to show that the direct limit general linear group of the suspension over a ring, a group which is central to algebraic $K$-theory, has vanishing second and third bounded cohomology \cite[Proposition 4.9]{bcbinate}.
+The latter result showcases how our criterion may be combined with cohomological techniques to prove vanishing results in degree $3$ as well.
+The method of proof of Theorem \ref{theorem:mainNavas} also applies beyond actions on $1$-manifolds: in Subsection \ref{ss:nico} we will see an example of application to actions on solenoids. \\

-Moving to actions on the circle, applying recent results on boundedly acyclic resolutions \cite{bcbinate} we are able to deduce the following result from Theorem \ref{thm:PLPP}:
+Moving to actions on the circle, applying recent work on boundedly acyclic resolutions \cite{bcbinate} we are able to deduce the following result from Theorem \ref{thm:PLPP}:

-\begin{theorem} Let $G$ be a group of orientation preserving piecewise linear (or piecewise projective) homeomorphisms of the circle.
-Suppose that $G$ has an orbit $S$ such that the action on circularly ordered pairs and triples in $S$ is transitive.
+\begin{theorem} Let $G$ be a group of orientation-preserving piecewise linear or piecewise projective homeomorphisms of the circle.
+Suppose that $G$ has an orbit $Y$ such that the action on circularly ordered pairs and triples in $Y$ is transitive.
 Then $\HH^2_b(G; \mathbf{R})$ is one-dimensional, spanned by the real Euler class. \end{theorem}